billbudge/Diagrammar/README.md

   <img src="/resources/state.png"  alt="" title="Stateful objects">
 </figure>

 State allows us to perform more complex computations.
 Let's sum the elements of an array.
 To do this, we need to define a binary function similar to the one we created to sum integers in a range.
 This time, the function will use the iteration index to access the array value at the ith position.
+TODO update diagram.

 <figure>
   <img src="/resources/state_and_iteration.png"  alt="" title="Iteration over stateful object">